-Russia says it killed ISIS spokesman Mohammad al-Adnani
+US doubts Russia's claim it killed ISIS spokesman

 'Crush their heads with rocks'

 "He was the mouthpiece of ISIS.
 He said things like, 'If you can't shoot them, then stab them, and if you can't stab them, then crush their heads with rocks.
-If you can't do that then drive your cars, your vehicles, to kill them," Robertson said.
+If you can't do that, then drive your cars, your vehicles, to kill them," Robertson said.

 "He absolutely tried to maximize every opportunity to instill fear in Syria and Iraq and the international community and send fighters overseas to attack."